Anivia Build Guide by Henry4Athene

 I hope you didn't just look at the item sequence at the beginning and mindlessly follow it because any good player will change his build to match the enemy team.

 You will want to get these items fast 99.99% of the time.
 Lane sustain and mana is SO important early game, use it to farm well with .
-You would want to get fast to start farming that extra mana and the passive on is also very nice, since you're mid you will be leveling up fairly often, every time you do it lets you get a few more minion waves of farm.
+You would want to get fast to start farming that extra mana and the passive on catalyst the protector is also very nice, since you're mid you will be leveling up fairly often, every time you do it lets you get a few more minion waves of farm.

 I find myself going this route more over the route.
 I find that the extra mana from isn't too useful as you shouldn't be using your spells too much.
 The movement speed and extra health is very useful to avoid harass and provides further lane sustain.
-Getting is only a tiny bit slower with this set than the route but is something that you should get very early anyways so it doesn't slow down your build to get this item first.
+Getting catalyst the protector is only a tiny bit slower with this set than the route but is something that you should get very early anyways so it doesn't slow down your build to get this item first.

 This could be a viable option in a 1v1 matchup.
 I don't recommend it in actual games because the early AP is useless due to your inability to harass effectively early game, the health bonus isn't as good as the health potions that the other builds provide.
 The mana regen is also not favorable since you shouldn't be spamming spells early game and you should have blue buff almost all the time later in the game.